35 Remarkable Books by Female BIPOC Authors

 I adored Bennett’s debut book The Mothers so I was nervous to read her sophomore novel.
 Sometimes the next novel doesn’t live up to the first, but The Vanishing Half totally does.

 When they meet up again 20 years later through their own daughters, the result is a stunning portrayal of the ties that tether us to our families.
-This is one of the must-read read books about sisters!
+This is one of the must-read books about sisters and family drama books!
+It is also an amazing book for book clubs because there is so much to discuss.

 I was blown away by the Cruz’s latest novel which explores her Dominican roots.
 15-year-old Ana dreams of moving to America, envisioning a life of glamour, wealth, and freedom.
 She accepts the hand of a husband twice her age to fulfill her dreams but is in for quite an awakening when she makes it to the Bronx.